acelaya/ze-content-based-error-handler/README.md

 ### Provided configuration

-To get things easily working, a `ConfigProvider` is included, which automatically registers all the dependencies for the service container (including the `Zend\Expressive\ErroHandler` service).
+To get things easily working, a `ConfigProvider` is included, which automatically registers all the dependencies in the service container (including the `Zend\Expressive\ErroHandler` service).

 It also preregisters error handlers for html and plain text requests (The `TemplatedErrorHandler` and the `FinalHandler` as mentioned before).